alicerunsonfedora/sniglet/README.md

 > *Features marked with 🧪 are in a pre-release state, usually in a TestFlight build.

+More information on the features and changes this app has can be foound in the CHANGELOG.md file.

 ## Build from source

 **Required Toolchain**